utkarshkolhe/receipt-processor/README.md

 ├─ go.sum                           - Checksum for Go.
 To avoid reinsatlling dependencies ├─ main.go                          - Entry point for the API Application
 ├─ main_test.go                     - Automated End-To-End API Testing
+├─ api.yml                          - Formal Definition of the API
 ├─ design_diagram.png               - High Level Design of the API
 ├─ README.md                        - Documentation and general information about the project
 ```